mohanavamsi20/DevOps-Internship-Assignment/README.md

 - `logging_generation.py`: Script to generate random log messages.
 - `log_monitor.py`: Blueprint for monitoring routes.
 - `templates/`: HTML templates for rendering log and summary views.
-- `static/`: Static files such as CSS and JavaScript.

 ## Customization